flenniken/statictea/docs/runFunction.md

 # funDup

-Duplicate a string.
-The first parameter is the string to dup and the second parameter is the number of times to duplicate it.
+Duplicate a string x times.
+The result is a new string built by concatenating the string to itself the specified number of times.

 ~~~
 dup(pattern: string, count: int) string